pleboulanger/Python-install-for-Machine-Learning-Tensorflow-Keras-Ubuntu-18.04/README.md

-# Python install for Machine Learning Tensorflow Keras Ubuntu 18.04 (In development)
+# Python install for Machine Learning Tensorflow Keras Ubuntu 18.04 CPU (In development)
 Python install for Machine Learning Tensorflow Keras Ubuntu 18.04 (CPU)

 ###### What you will need :